vlindos/Vlindos/Database.Webservice/Readme.txt

-﻿- Must expose restful api to the Database
+﻿- Must expose restful api of LINQ interface (see  Database/Readme.txt)
+- Must authorize users based on namespaces (see Databases/Readme.txt)
-- must allows synchronization to other nodes
+- Optional allows synchronization to other nodes based client updates or server based updates based "roumor algorithm"
-- Must authorize users
+- On fly reading and reading stop support